-Medieval Dance and music during the medieval period can be traced back to the early parts of the medieval era and some even date back to the times the Anglo Saxon glee-men.
-Medieval dances were categorised into two primary sections, the first one was the court dance and the second the country dance.
+Medieval Dance and music during the medieval period can be traced back to the early parts of the medieval period, and some even date back to the Anglo-Saxon period.

 During the Middle Ages, dancing was a very reserved practice and the church played a crucial role in the development of medieval dances.
 The church primarily did not approve of medieval dancing.
 However, it eventually became accepted and became part of some religious sermons or ceremonies.

-Various kinds of laces were used, sewn and entwined carefully over these medieval dance costumes.
+Various kinds of laces were used, sewn, and entwined carefully over these medieval dance costumes.
 Underneath medieval dance costumes, women wore corsets and heavily structured petticoats to form perfectly rounded shapes towards the bottom of the gown.
-Headdresses were also very popular among women from the upper-class society as they played a major part of the medieval formal attire and were worn during social occasions and medieval dances.
+Headdresses were also very popular among women from upper-class society as they played a major part in medieval formal attire and were worn during social occasions and medieval dances.

-Medieval Men, on the other hand, wore bold coloured tunics that were mostly decorated with emblems signifying their wealth and influence.
-Some medieval men would carry swords, fitted at the right hand side of their belts.
-These expensive looking outfits usually came with leather shoes and fur hats to accessorise them.
+Medieval Men, on the other hand, wore bold-colored tunics that were mostly decorated with emblems signifying their wealth and influence.
+Some medieval men would carry swords, fitted on the right-hand side of their belts.
+These expensive-looking outfits usually came with leather shoes and fur hats to accessorize them.

 Meanwhile, peasants wore their daily clothing to medieval dances.
 Most peasants during the medieval times only had one set of clothing but if they owned more than one, they most likely wore the more fashionably acceptable ones during these occasions.
-Females commonly wore plain cut coloured dresses while males wore dull coloured woollen jackets and shirts.
+Females commonly wore plain-cut colored dresses while males wore dull-colored woolen jackets and shirts.

 There are several types of medieval dances.
-The most common types were the Circle Dances, Court Dances and Country Dances.
+The most common types were Circle Dances, Court Dances, and Country Dances.

-Country Dance were considered folk dances and were identified by a combination of circle and line dancing.
+Country dances were considered folk dances and were identified by a combination of circle and line dancing.
 It also involved a lot of clapping and spinning steps.
-The most popular country dances during the medieval period were The Egg Dance, Quadrille, Pavan, Farandole and Burgundian dance.
+The most popular country dances during the medieval period were The Egg Dance, Quadrille, Pavan, Farandole, and Burgundian dance.

-About 90 percent of families who lived in villages were either peasants, farmers or village labourers.
-Most of these people did not own several sets of clothing unlike the nobles and royalty.
+About 90 percent of families who lived in villages were either peasants, farmers, or village laborers.
+Most of these people did not own several sets of clothing, unlike the nobles and royalty.
 Nevertheless, peasants still spent their holidays in church festivals, some engaging in medieval dances and social gatherings.
 However, they only mingled strictly within the same social class.
-Peasants had never joined or been seen around the wealthy people’s social gatherings, especially when there was royalty involved.
+Peasants had never joined or been seen around wealthy people’s social gatherings, especially when there was royalty involved.

 Estampie was another circle dance that replaced the Carol.
-It introduced a couple line dancing while facing the public and instead of singing, instruments were used as accompaniment to the dance.
+It introduced a couple of line dancing while facing the public and instead of singing, instruments were used as an accompaniment to the dance.

 Egg Dance was a country dance that was named after an Easter game.
 The dancers moved between the eggs but avoid damaging them.
 This kind of dance was also very commonly performed during festivals and large celebrations.

-Most medieval dances had moves in common.
-The very basic movements included single steps where the dancer starts with the left foot, then taking one step forward to bring the right foot forward meeting it single-back.
-Meanwhile, a single-back step starts with the right foot, taking one step backward then bringing the left foot back to meet the right foot.
+Most medieval dances had moved in common.
+The very basic movements included single steps where the dancer starts with the left foot, then takes one step forward to bring the right foot forward meeting it single-back.
+Meanwhile, a single-back step starts with the right foot, taking one step backward and then bringing the left foot back to meet the right foot.

-Other popular moves in medieval dances were the Bransle steps where the dancer steps in the specific direction and brings the other foot together, and the Slip step where the performer does a side-way skipping step.
+Other popular moves in medieval dances were the Bransle steps where the dancer steps in a specific direction and brings the other foot together, and the Slip step where the performer does a side-way skipping step.
 There are still several other steps depending on the type of medieval dance.
-Another thing the medieval dances had in common were the bows and curtseys.
+Another thing the medieval dances had in common was the bows and curtseys.

 Medieval dance music varied with the different kinds of dances.
 The earlier medieval dances had musical instruments and singing as music to the dances.
-Later on, some only used music instrumental variations with the use of jingles, bells, long and side drums, kettle drums, tabors and tambourines.
-While others only had singing as music to the dances.
+Later on, some only used music instrumental variations with the use of jingles, bells, long and side drums, kettle drums, tabors, and tambourines.

 There were various dances during the medieval period.
-Unfortunately, very little evidence were recorded except those that were captured in paintings and other literary works that survived over time.
-Some of the medieval dance names such as Carole, Estampie and Saltarello had been known since the middle ages and were handed from generation to generation.
+Unfortunately, very little evidence was recorded except those that were captured in paintings and other literary works that survived over time.
+Some of the medieval dance names such as Carole, Estampie, and Saltarello had been known since the middle ages and were handed from generation to generation.

-The Medieval Dance of Death was a painting that showed death in a long chain-dance.
-It was 30-meter width life-size painting that depicted 24 human beings from different social classes.
+The Medieval Dance of Death was a painting that showed death in a long chain dance.
+It was a 30-meter width life-size painting that depicted 24 human beings from different social classes.
 They were dancing around in procession and were calling people to dance.
 However, the painting also depicted that those who were invited to dance declined to dance.

 The painting was famous for several centuries and some illustrated books were said to have been produced based loosely on this painting.
 It was destroyed during World War II and only a copy of the original medieval Dance of Death painting was kept.